Pa. Wilds seeks 2022 Champion Award nominations

-The Pennsylvania Wilds is seeking nominations of individuals, organizations, communities or businesses that in the last year has helped to grow and sustainably develop the outdoor recreation economy and nature tourism in the PA Wilds.
+Do you know of an individual, organization, community or businesses that in the last year has helped to grow and sustainably develop the outdoor recreation economy and nature tourism in the PA Wilds?
+Nominate them for a PA Wilds Champion Award.

 The awards are typically presented during a banquet that convenes more than 250 businesses and community leaders from across Pennsylvania.
 That in-person event has been disrupted for two years in a row; however, PA Wilds Center forged forward in 2021 and the PA Wilds Champions were celebrated virtually and in small groups with county commissioners and the winners’ families.
 (You can learn more at www.pawildscenter.org/champions.)